WebQuest.Org (Source: Screen capture from WebQuest.Org)

 Educational webquests involve students spending time on the web, seeking answers to one or more pre-set questions.
 Webquests were first conceived in the days of web 1.0 as a way of adding a guided discovery or problem-solving aspect to information retrieval tasks, and thus wrapping a more pedagogically contemporary approach around the informational web.

-In recent years, thanks to the rise of web 2.0 learning, and the associated move towards students creating their own multimodal artefacts on the basis of their independent web research, there has been a shift away from the use of webquests.
+With the rise of web 2.0 learning, and the associated move towards students creating their own multimodal artefacts on the basis of their independent web research, there was a shift away from the use of webquests.
+However, a promising constructivist task could involve students creating short webquests for their peers.

 Latest on Edublogs